shane-a-watson/k8-training/README.md

 They allow for the scaling of pods horizontally by creating or removing replicas based on the defined criteria.
 Deployments use ReplicaSets to manage and orchestrate updates to the application by creating a new ReplicaSet and gradually migrating pods.

+### Namespaces
+Namespaces provide a way to logically divide cluster resources into virtual clusters, allowing multiple users, teams, or applications to share a physical Kubernetes cluster without interfering with each other.
+Essentially, namespaces offer a scope for Kubernetes objects, such as pods, services, and replication controllers.
+They help in organizing and managing resources by providing isolation, resource quota, and access control within the cluster.
+By default, Kubernetes resources are created in the 'default' namespace, but users can create additional namespaces to organize and isolate their workloads.
+This abstraction simplifies cluster management, enhances security, and supports multi-tenancy in Kubernetes environments.

 ## Commands
 ### Objects:
 - pods